Epsilon Piscis Austrini

 Epsilon Piscis Austrini, Latinized from ε Piscis Austrini, is a blue-white hued star in the southern constellation of Piscis Austrinus.
 It is visible to the naked eye with an apparent visual magnitude of +4.17.
-Based upon an annual parallax shift of 8.0981 ± 0.3582 mas as seen from the GAIA satellite, the system is located roughly 400 light years from the Sun.
+Based upon an annual parallax shift of 5.92mas as seen from the Gaia satellite, the system is located at a distance of roughly 550 light years.

+Characteristics

 This is a B-type main sequence star with a stellar classification of B8 Ve.
 It is a Be star that is spinning rapidly with a projected rotational velocity of 216 km/s, compared to an equatorial critical velocity of 301 km/s.
-The star has 4.1 times the mass of the Sun and is radiating 661 times the solar luminosity from its photosphere at an effective temperature of 11,066 K.
+The star has 6.0 times the mass of the Sun, 7.5 times the Sun's radius, and is radiating 661 times the solar luminosity from its photosphere at an effective temperature of 11,066 K.

+Epsilon Piscis Austrini is part of a wide binary star system, the companion is likely a low-mass red dwarf with a projected separation of 11,700 astronomical units.
+It also exhibits a strong discrepancy between proper motion measurements taken by the Hipparcos and Gaia satellites, hinting the presence of an astrometric companion, possibly a solar-mass star, with a separation between 6 and 30 au.

-Epsilon Piscis Austrini is moving through the Galaxy at a speed of 18.7 km/s relative to the Sun.
+The star is moving through the Galaxy at 18.7 km/s relative to the Sun.
 Its projected Galactic orbit carries it between 7333 pc and 8627 pc from the center of the Galaxy.